Thyago-Oliveira-Perez/Thyago-Oliveira-Perez/README.md

 ## 📌 About Me
 Software Engineering and enthusiast of CyberSecurity.

-I’m a Software Engineer building backend services with .NET/C# and TypeScript, usually around APIs, microservices, messaging, and data stores like PostgreSQL and MySQL.
+I’m a Tech Lead building backend services with .NET/C# and TypeScript, usually around APIs, microservices, messaging, and data stores like PostgreSQL and MySQL.

 I’m also a cybersecurity enthusiast: I read and study a lot in the area, and I’m gradually turning that into small practical projects.